WoltLab/docs.woltlab.com/docs/tutorial/series/part_3.md

 The `PersonPage` class is similar to the `PersonEditForm` in the ACP in that it reads the id of the requested person from the request data and validates the id in `readParameters()`.
 The rest of the code only handles fetching the list of comments on the requested person.
-In `readData()`, this list is fetched using `CommentHandler::getCommentList()` if comments are enabled for the person.
+In `readData()`, this list is fetched using a `CommentsView` if comments are enabled for the person.
-The `assignVariables()` method assigns some additional template variables like `$commentCanAdd`, which is `1` if the active person can add comments and is `0` otherwise, `$lastCommentTime`, which contains the UNIX timestamp of the last comment, and `$likeData`, which contains data related to the likes for the disabled comments.
+The `assignVariables()` method assigns this view as a template variables.

 ### `person.tpl`